easyops-cn/next-core/etc/runtime.api.md

 // Warnings were encountered during analysis:
 //
+// dist/types/Dialog.d.ts:12:5 - (ae-forgotten-export) The symbol "show_2" needs to be exported by the entry point index.d.ts
+// dist/types/Notification.d.ts:8:5 - (ae-forgotten-export) The symbol "show" needs to be exported by the entry point index.d.ts
 // dist/types/StoryboardFunctionRegistry.d.ts:43:5 - (ae-forgotten-export) The symbol "FunctionCoverageSettings" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)